nauam/Courses/docs/learning/howto/configuring-windows-nodes.md

     ```

 :::warning
-It's important to allow access to the 5985 port via Windows Firewall (any between the QW Control server and the node), to receive the remote requests.
+It's important to allow access to the 5985 port via Windows Firewall (any between the Rundeck server and the node), to receive the remote requests.
 :::

 >Note: These settings are for Exercise purposes only and do not represent the most secure method of implementing.
 Please follow your own security guidelines for production implementations.

-## QW Control Configuration
+## Rundeck Configuration

-Create a Windows-based project on the QW Control instance.
+Create a Windows-based project on the Rundeck instance.

 1. Create a new project: **Name** `windows`, and  **Label` Windows Jobs`**
     <br><br>![Create Project](@assets/img/howto-winnode-createproject.png)<br><br>